 In this case, you can use the Markers pane to set "in" and "out" points that narrow your focus to just one part of the session -- excluding any impact from menu screens or other areas of your user experience that you might wish to ignore.

 You can insert markers in three different ways:

 - During testing, by tapping the marker button shown in the GameBench Android app (the first tap will mark an "in" and the second tap will mark an "out");

 - Retrospectively, by using the "Insert Marker" box within the Marker tab on the GameBench Web Dashboard (as shown below).

 - Also using the GameBench Web Dashboard to add markers within any of the charts of your session by using the "Add Marker" tab.

 Analysing Marked Areas

-You can also export summary metrics for marked areas of a session using the "CSV Export" button in the "Export Markers" box.
+You can also export summary metrics for marked areas of a session using the "CSV Export" feature by clicking the orange download icon box.
 This is a useful way of getting a list of all summary metrics in a single CSV file, as opposed to separate CSV files for each type of metric.